How Long Garage Door Springs Last & Why They Break

 Table of Contents

-Garage door springs create the tension needed to open and close your garage door smoothly.
+Garage door springs generate the tension needed to smoothly open and close your garage door.

-There are two kinds of garage door springs: torsion springs and extension springs.
-Torsion springs are typically mounted horizontally on the wall above the door.
-Extension springs are mounted on the sides of your garage door track (not above the door).
+You’ll find two types of garage door springs: torsion springs and extension springs.
+Torsion springs mount horizontally on the wall above the door, while extension springs attach to the sides of your garage door track.

-Most garage door springs are designed to open and close a garage door 10,000 times.
-If you use your garage door four times a day, this equates to a seven year lifespan for the average spring.
+Most garage springs are built to handle 10,000 open-and-close cycles.
+If you use your garage door four times a day, your springs will typically last about seven years.

 TORSION SPRINGS